 Fundamentals of Naturopathic Medicine

-One of the other reasons that Naturopathic Doctors spend so much time with their patients is because we are educating them to understand their own bodies.
+One of the other reasons that Naturopathic Doctors spend so much time with their patients is educating them to understand their own bodies.
 We teach our patients to de-stress, reduce toxic burden and eat well for their individual constitution.
 Plus, we expect them to use this knowledge.
-It is not enough to simply take your supplements/medications and expect to “get better”.
-Being healthy requires living healthfully, which requires eating real food, getting physical activity, engaging in activities that bring joy and working on adjusting “the baditude”.
+It is not enough to take your supplements and medications and expect to “get better.”
+Being healthy requires living healthfully, which requires eating real food, getting physical activity, engaging in activities that bring joy, and working on adjusting “the baditude.”

-The best way to take care of one’s self is highly variable form person to person.
+The best way to take care of one’s self is highly variable from person to person.
 Getting diagnosed with a “disease” in conventional medicine also means that patients are matched with a medication protocol that goes with this disease.
-And so, the forty-year-old male CEO gets the same medication for his tension-induced migraines as the 17-year-old female high-school student who gets pre-menstrual migraines, even though the causes are completely different.
+The 40-year-old male CEO gets the same medication for tension-induced migraines as the 17-year-old female high-school student who gets pre-menstrual migraines, even though the causes are completely different.

 What You Can Do to Help Spread Awareness

 Educate each other.
 The current medical system is not doing this, nor is the government.
 It is incumbent upon us as responsible citizens to spread the word that good health IS possible and that you CAN BE an active participant in your healthcare.

 The Maine Association of Naturopathic Doctors and supporters of the organization will soon be undertaking a campaign of expanding awareness of the consumer demand for health insurance coverage for Naturopathic Medicine.
 Within the next few weeks, customizable letters to send to your health insurance company and the Maine State Government will be available for you to use to voice your demand for logical healthcare.
 Stay tuned, and thanks, as always, for your support of Naturopathic Medicine.